(That’s me on the right!)

 See?
 This guy gets it.

 So pull up a pint.
 Make yourself comfortable.
-Here you’ll find a little blend of everything – mostly beer stuff, but also some behind-the-scenes peeks into my life in Annapolis, as well as any other causes or thoughts that get me riled up.
+Here you’ll find a little blend of everything – mostly beer stuff, but also some behind-the-scenes peeks into my life in Maryland, as well as any other causes or thoughts that get me riled up.
 Probably some gratuitous dog photos, too.